-1.3.6 Relying Parties
+1.3.8 Relying Parties

-Relying Parties are those persons and entities authorized to accept and rely upon WidePoint NFI PKI certificates for purposes of verifying digital signatures.
-A Relying Party is an individual or organization that, by using another's certificate can:
+Relying Parties are those persons and entities which accept and rely upon WidePoint NFI PKI certificates for purposes of verifying digital signatures.
+A Relying Party is an individual or organization which, by using another's certificate can:

-• Verify the integrity of a digitally signed message.

-- Identify the creator of a message, or establish confidential communications with the holder of the certificate. - Rely on the validity of the binding of the Subscriber's name to a public key.
+- Verify the integrity of a digitally signed message. - Identify the creator of a message, or establish confidential communications with the holder of the certificate. - Rely on the validity of the binding of the Subscriber's name to a public key.

-At one's own risk, a Relying Party may use information in the certificate (such as certificate policy identifiers) to determine the suitability of the certificate for a particular use.
+Relying Parties, at their risk, may use information in the certificate (such as certificate policy identifiers) to determine the suitability of the certificate for a particular use.

-1.3.7 Other Participants
+1.3.9 Other Participants

-1.3.7.1 WidePoint NFI PKI Local Registration Authorities (LRAs)
+1.3.9.1 WidePoint NFI PKI Local Registration Authorities (LRAs)